jaceklaskowski/spark-kubernetes-book/docs/demo/running-spark-structured-streaming-on-minikube.md

 ## Build Spark Application Image

 Make sure you've got a Spark image available in minikube's Docker registry.
+Learn the steps in [Demo: spark-shell on minikube](spark-shell-on-minikube.md#build-spark-image).

 Point the shell to minikube's Docker daemon.